- Your State

 National School Choice Week 2022 will take place January 23 – 29, 2022.
 We encourage all schools, homeschool groups, organizations and individuals to join the celebration.
 Check out ideas, inspiration, and more information!

-New York celebrated National School Choice Week 2021 with 1,596 virtual events and activities across the state.
+New York will celebrate National School Choice Week 2022 with 1,339 events and activities across the state.
 Click the button below to learn more about school choice in New York.

 "*" indicates required fields